PSLmodels/PSL-Infrastructure/Tools/Catalog-Builder/README.md

 `python catalog_builder/catalog.py`

-The results can be viewed locally by opening them in your web browser.
+The results are written to the `PSL/Catalog` directory.
+The `Catalog/index.html` file contains a list of the projects and an overview of they do.
+A card for each project is written to the `PSL/Catalog` directory and named according to the project's name.
+These files can be viewed locally by opening them in the web browser.
 Most browsers have a "File" option in the menu bar that can be used to open a local HTML file.
-Another option is to use the unix command `open` to open the file with the default browser.
-For example, run `open Catalog/index.html` from the command line to open the `Catalog/index.html` file.

 How to run tests
 ------------------